maplexgitx0302/QML-QCGNN/README.md

 pip install -r requirements.txt
 ```

+> Note: It is highly recommended to install `PyTorch` independently, see [official website](https://pytorch.org) for corresponding installation.

-> Note: The version of Pennylane should be newer than `0.31.0` due to `qml.qnn.TorchLayer` [issue](https://discuss.pennylane.ai/t/inputs-dimension-mix-with-batch-dimension-in-qml-qnn-torchlayer/3824/8).
+> Note: The version of `PennyLane` should be newer than `0.31.0` due to `qml.qnn.TorchLayer` [issue](https://discuss.pennylane.ai/t/inputs-dimension-mix-with-batch-dimension-in-qml-qnn-torchlayer/3824/8).

+> Note: The [fastjet](https://fastjet.readthedocs.io/en/latest/) package might not work in some system (e.g. Apple M1 above), ignore it if needed.
+The default code will not use it unless you need to recluster the particles into subjets.

 ##### Dataset
-The jet dataset can be downloaded from [jet_dataset](https://drive.google.com/drive/folders/1cY__Pj9Rf2n7a8ErMRzOcIppd40MWIEC?usp=share_link) to local directory `./jet_dataset`
+The jet dataset can be downloaded from [jet_dataset](https://drive.google.com/drive/folders/1i0wG-YqQr4hbMl4SNnhKbOK0UB_aHWGw?usp=share_link) to local directory `./jet_dataset`

 ##### Pre-trained model
-The pre-trained model parameters can be loaded from `ckpt` (checkpoints) files and can be downloaded from [pretrain_ckpt](https://drive.google.com/drive/folders/1cY__Pj9Rf2n7a8ErMRzOcIppd40MWIEC?usp=share_link) to local directory `./pretrain_ckpt`.
+The pre-trained model parameters can be loaded from `ckpt` (checkpoints) files and can be downloaded from [pretrain_ckpt](https://drive.google.com/drive/folders/197fza_bldBGGF5cWhBtI7UpPVwkD8vMx?usp=share_link) to local directory `./pretrain_ckpt`.

 ##### Jupyter
 The main python scripts are written in jupyter format (`.ipynb`), for user who wants to use traditional python scripts (`.py`), you can download `ipynb-py-convert` package: